Moths of North Carolina

 Field Guide Descriptions: Online Resources: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Brown (1986); as Epinota laracana.

-Adult Markings: This species is variable in coloration and patterning.
-North Carolina specimens typically have light gray to light grayish-brown coloration overall, with variable amounts of white or white-tipped scales that are intermixed and fine brownish reticulations.
+Adult Markings: This species is highly variable in coloration and patterning across its range (Brown, 1986).
+North Carolina specimens typically have light gray to light grayish-brown coloration overall, with variable amounts of white or white-tipped scales that are intermixed, along with scattered, fine brownish reticulations.
 The general pattern is overlain with larger dark brown to blackish marks that are variably expressed.
 These include an outwardly oblique fascia just before the middle of the wing that extends from the inner margin to near the center of the wing, and an irregular, inwardly-curved fascia that extends from the middle of the costa to the inner margin at around four-fifths the wing length.
 The latter is often interrupted and may break up into one or two larger blotches on the dorsal half of the wing.
 The fringe is more or less concolorous with the general forewing color and has a conspicuous dark-brown to blackish basal band along its length.
 Specimens from outside of North Carolina often have a prominent, dark, basal streak and females are often heavily dusted with dark scales along the middle of the wing.

 Forewing Length: 6.1-7.2 mm (Brown, 1986).